Individual Contributor License Agreement (v1.0)

 By submitting a Contribution, the Contributor agrees that it may be redistributed and used under the terms of the License, including in derivative works or modified versions of Guardia's Projects.

-The Contributor grants to Guardia and users of the projects a perpetual, worldwide, irrevocable, non-exclusive, royalty-free license to:
+The Contributor grants to Guardia and users of the Projects a perpetual, worldwide, irrevocable, non-exclusive, royalty-free license to:

-• Reproduce, modify, adapt, publish, and distribute their Contributions.
+- Reproduce, modify, adapt, publish and distribute their Contributions;

-• Create derivative works from them.
+- Create derivative works from them; and

-• Sub-license these rights to third parties.
+- Sub-license these rights to third parties.

-4. Patent License Grant
+4. Grant of Patent License

 5. Representations and Warranties